Tony Rezko

-Antoin Rezko (born 1955) is an American businessman and convict.
-He was a fundraiser for Illinois Democratic and Republican politicians.
+Antoin Rezko (born 1955) is an American businessman who was convicted of wire fraud.

+Rezko was largely a fundraiser for the Illinois Democratic and some Republican politicians.
 After becoming a major contributor to Rod Blagojevich's successful election for governor, Rezko assisted Blagojevich in setting up the state's first Democratic administration in twenty years and as a result he was able to have business associates appointed onto several state boards.
 Rezko and several others were indicted on federal charges in October 2006 for using their connections on the state boards to demand kickbacks from businesses that wished to engage in dealings with the state.
 While the others pleaded guilty, Rezko pleaded not guilty and was tried.
 He was found guilty of 16 of the 24 charges filed against him and on November 23, 2011, he was sentenced to 10.5 years in prison.

 Early life and education

 Tony Rezko was born in 1955 in Aleppo, Syria, to a prominent Assyrian Syriac Catholic family.
 After graduating from college there, Rezko moved to Chicago and earned undergraduate and master's degrees in civil engineering from the Illinois Institute of Technology in the late 1970s.
 He designed nuclear power plants at an engineering company, and then worked for the Illinois Department of Transportation designing highways, where he earned $21,590 in his first year.